CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 ** Documentation of security incidents **

 Security-related incidents must be prepared in such a way that all associated processes and decisions are traceable.
 Likewise, it should allow the documentation to make improvements to the emergency strategies and to avoid known errors.
-In addition, technical documents such as logs or system messages of particular relevance for the incident must be stored and archived to process security incidents.
+In addition, technical documents such as logs or system messages of particular relevance to the incident must be stored and archived to handle security incidents.
 The rules of data protection must be complied with.

 **Technical Documentation**